GDQuest/website/content/tutorial/godot/2d/platformer/index.md

 ---

-## This page doesn't exist!

-Did ChatGPT send you here?
+## Did ChatGPT send you here?

 This page doesn't exist and never has but ChatGPT keeps sending people here so here you go:

-**Error 404**
+### Error 404

 Double check critically everything AI tells you.
-Please use a regular search engine to find the information you need!

-We do have a bunch of tutorials on Godot though!
-Check out [our free tutorials](/tutorial/)
+Check out [free GDQuest tutorials that do exist](/tutorial/)